 Types of Compensation Available in a Workers’ Compensation Settlement

-The first thing you should familiarize yourself with if you are pursuing workers’ compensation benefits are the types of benefits that are available.
+The first thing you should familiarize yourself with if you are pursuing workers’ compensation benefits is the types of benefits that are available.
 Under South Carolina’s workers’ compensation law, benefits include the following:

 - Medical expenses.
 A worker who is involved in a workplace accident is entitled to the full extent of medical care that they need.
 All medical expenses that are reasonable and necessary should be covered under workers’ compensation insurance, including surgeries, hospital stays, doctors’ visits, prescription medications, rehabilitation, and more.